dipaksarkar/docs/docs/nitrofit28/app-settings.md

 The Billing Information section serves as the hub for managing crucial details regarding your gym's legal identity.
 Here, you can input and update the legal business name and address, which are essential components for generating accurate and professional invoices.
 Additionally, this information seamlessly integrates into email footers, ensuring that all communications maintain a polished and legally compliant appearance.
 Keeping this information up-to-date in the Billing Information section guarantees accuracy in financial transactions and reinforces your gym's commitment to transparency and professionalism.

 **Available Fields**
--   Legal business name - Will be appear on Invoice
+-   `Legal business name` - Will be appear on Invoice.
--   Address line 1
+-   `Address line 1` - Primary address line.
--   Address line 2 (Optional)
+-   `Address line 2` - Secondary address line (optional).
--   Country/region
+-   `Country/region` - Location of the business.
--   City
+-   `City` - City where the business is located.
--   State
+-   `State` - State or province where the business is located.
--   Postal code
+-   `Postal code` - Postal code for the business location.

 **Steps to Updating Billing:**